-The Detention Center's total revenues in 2010 showed a negative variance of \$4,962 when compared to the amended budget amount.
-The major factor was a precipitous decrease in revenue from sales taxes.
-Expenditures actually incurred were \$77,873 more than the budgeted amount with the significant portion of that variance shown in prisoner related charges.
-Prisoner related charges have always represented the major portion of budgeted expenditures and continue to be due to a cooperative agreement with LaSalle Management that went into effect mid-year 2008.
+The Detention Center's total revenues in 2011 showed a negative variance of \$1,761 when compared to the amended budget amount.
+Expenditures actually incurred were \$23,217 less than the budgeted amount with the significant portion of that variance shown in prisoner related charges.
+Prisoner related charges have always represented the major portion of budgeted expenditures and continue to be due to a cooperative agreement with LaSalle Management that went into effect mid-year 2008